roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ## Life Without GPU

-As it turned out, there are a lot of frictions in the mentioned workflow.
+As it turned out, there are a lot of issues I encountered in the mentioned workflow.

 First of all, my solution source code quickly became an entire project with a lot of source code and dependencies.
 I used <a href="https://python-poetry.org/">poetry</a> as a package manager and decided to generate an installable package every time I made meaningful changes to the project in order to test them in the cloud.
 These installable packages I was uploading into a private Kaggle dataset which in turn was mounted to a notebook.
 The notebook was calling classes and functions from the package.

 This approach turns out to have underwater stones.
-Kaggle notebooks randomly thrown weird errors after installing project packages.
+Kaggle notebooks randomly threw weird errors after installing project packages.
 I think it was related to dependency version mismatch and I spotted errors like "method X is not found in package Y", etc. Autoreload was not helpful.
-Several mornings in a row I started my day dealing with new and new suddenly occurred unearthly issues.
+Several mornings in a row I started my day dealing with endless amount of new issues that had arisen all of the sudden.

 `video: title: "Unexpected Issues": https://media.giphy.com/media/l2YWmG9FBDtiqHTi0/giphy.mp4`